-To go from Fira City to the port or from the port to Fira City; you will have 3 basic choices.
+To go from Fira City to the Old Port or from the Old Port to Fira City; you will have 3 basic choices.
 The first choice is walking down / up 500 (or more) steps.
 The second choice is to ascend/ descend via a donkey/ mule ride… this is a long-running tradition in Santorini.
-The third, swiftest and the easiest option is to take a cable car ride.
+The third, swiftest and easiest option is to take a cable car ride.

 The ethical concerns about the practice of using malnourished donkeys as the sole transportation medium was also another factor that necessitated the installation of the cable car.

 Evangelos took the noble step of offering one of the most superior transportation works of the Cyclades province… the Teleferico.
 The cable car belongs equal to the 14 communities of Santorini and has now become an important part of enjoying the Santorini experience.
 The cable car started running in 1982 and has been serving the local community and tourists since then.

 A percentage of the money earned by the cable car is offered to the traditional mule drivers who have been serving the island for decades and are an integral part of Santorini’s culture.
 The rest of the proceeds from the tickets go to the island communities for the execution of developmental work.
 Around 1200 people per hour are served by the Santorini Cable Car and the Doppelmayr cable car company has constructed it according to the Austrian regulations.